scribe-security/docs/docs/platforms/overview.md

 ## The Verify Command
 The verify command is used to evaluate policies on the evidence generated in the previous step.
 The policies are written in a policy-as-code framework, which provides user with out-of-the-box policies and the ability to write custom policies.

-Currently, the verify command supports using the same policy bundle for all the evaluations; in order to run different policies for different products, one can run the command multiple times with different policy bundles specified.
+Currently, the verify command supports using the same policy bundle for all the evaluations; to run different policies for different products, one can run the command multiple times with different policy bundles specified.

 The recommended use of the verify command with the product-mapping capabilities; this enables the user to track policy evaluations on the product level, and to get a product-level view of the security posture.